≡ Menu

 You may find more information about Costco’s business segments here: foods and sundries, non-foods, fresh foods, warehouse ancillary, and other businesses.

-Investors interested in Costco’s other key statistics may find more resources on these pages:
+Investors interested in Costco’s other key statistics may find more resources in the following pages:

 Let’s look at the revenue breakdown!